MarshallR16/Quote-It/replit.md

 ## Recent Changes (November 2025)

 **Referral System (Complete - November 4, 2025)**
-- Implemented stacking referral discount system: 10% off per person referred (no cap)
+- Implemented referral discount system: flat 10% off when user has any successful referrals
+- Users can earn multiple referrals (tracked in referralCount) but discount remains 10%
 - Each user receives a unique 8-character referral code on signup
 - Referral codes use cryptographically secure randomness with collision detection
 - New users can apply referral codes during signup